 Six Senses in Bhutan

-Frequently referred to as the Flying Farmhouse amidst the Rice Fields, this spectacular lodge takes on a more rustic rural feel adorned with the warmer climate of its surroundings.
+Inspired by the terraced rice fields and vegetable gardens of Punakha Valley, this spectacular lodge takes on a more rustic, rural feel, adorned with the warmer climate of its surroundings.

 Situated just 15-minutes’ drive north of the grand Punakha Dzong along the Mo Chhu River and nestled at an elevation of 4,593 feet (1,400 meters) in one of the lowest lying valleys in Bhutan, the lodge, known as the Flying Farmhouse amidst the rice fields, is the perfect base from which to explore the valley floor.
 Take a leisurely bike ride along the river, stopping for a picnic and tour around the historic Dzong, rise early and hike through streams, thick forests and rice fields before reaching the beautiful Choten Nyuingpo, or simply relax and enjoy one of the many nature inspired spa treatments on offer.
 You’ll wake up each morning to stunning views of farms and vegetable terraces across the cultivated valley and leave feeling rejuvenated and refreshed.

 Scheduled to open Autumn 2019: